iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 ### 4. Runtime assurance

-Once an AI system, execution flow, or agent flow is running in production, the platform should ingest and connect runtime signals such as:
+Once an AI system, execution flow, or agent workflow is running in production, the platform should ingest and connect runtime signals such as:

 - execution traces (step-by-step records showing how the system processed a request, which steps ran, which tools or APIs were called, and where delays or failures occurred)
 - model usage